hazelcast/hazelcast/README.md

 When you create a pull request (PR), it must pass a build-and-test procedure.
 Maintainers will be notified about your PR, and they can trigger the build using special comments.
-So you may see some phrases like `run-lab-run` in your PR.
+These are the phrases you may see used in the comments on your PR:

+* `run-lab-run` - run the default PR builder
+* `run-windows` - run the tests on a Windows machine (HighFive is not supported here)
+* `run-with-ibm-jdk-8` - run the tests with IBM JDK 8
+* `run-cdc-debezium-tests` - run all tests in the `extensions/cdc-debezium` module
+* `run-cdc-mysql-tests` - run all tests in the `extensions/cdc-mysql`
+  module
+* `run-cdc-postgres-tests` - run all tests in the `extensions/cdc-postgres` module

 Where not indicated, the builds run on a Linux machine with Oracle JDK 8.